Group Comparisons

 The PERMANOVA test statistic, pseudo-F, is modeled directly after the conventional ANOVA F-statistic.
 It is calculated in the same way, as a ratio of the amount of variation between versus within groups, with the numerator and denominator each weighted by their degrees of freedom.
 It is 0 or positive, with larger values corresponding to larger proportional importance of the grouping factor.
 As with other permutational techniques, the distribution of the test statistic is assessed by repeatedly relabelling observational units (i.e., permuting group identities) and recalculating the test statistic.

 Since it is based on the distance matrix, PERMANOVA can be applied identically to both univariate and multivariate data.
-An important, and reassuring, point: the test statistic is identical to the conventional F-statistic when calculated using Euclidean distance for a single variable.
+This provides versatility but it also provides reassurance: the test statistic is identical to the conventional F-statistic when calculated using Euclidean distance for a single variable.

 Key Takeaways